prodriguezdefino/vagrant-env-spark-cluster/README.md

  - [crosbymichael/skydns](https://github.com/crosbymichael/skydns), for DNS management and service discovery registry between containers
  - [crosbymichael/skydock](https://github.com/crosbymichael/skydock), for container event listening and to propagate info to our service discovery registry
  - [prodriguezdefino/sparkmaster](https://github.com/prodriguezdefino/docker-spark-master), will coordinate worker/slaves nodes
- - [prodriguezdefino/sparkworker](https://github.com/prodriguezdefino/docker-spark-worker), as many as needed to make calculations
+ - [prodriguezdefino/sparkworker](https://github.com/prodriguezdefino/docker-spark-worker), as many as needed to make calculations, also will be used as a driver for the Spark REPL
- - [prodriguezdefino/sparkshell](https://github.com/prodriguezdefino/docker-spark-shell), to use as the driver (interactive shell or submitter) in the cluster

 All the tests and installation was realized in an OSX machine, but it should be fairly easy to replicate for Windows or Linux boxes (using binaries or with a package manager).

 To start we need to install in a dev machine VirtualBox and Vagrant, those two will allow us to virtualize a machine in a repeteable and easy way.